yojoots/libbitcoin-system-wiki/Savings-Relation.md

 ```
 interest-rate = hoarded / invested
 ```
 Notice that the interest rate is the true savings relation, between [consumption savings](Speculative-Consumption) and investment savings.
 This ratio of hoard to investment is the fraction of each person's reserve in the context of [fractional reserve](Full-Reserve-Fallacy) lending.
-These are both reflections of time preference.
+Both are reflections of time preference.